errorexists/Getting-Started-With-OpenCore/README.md

 **Quirks**:

-* ExitBootServicesDelay: 0 (Switch to 5 if running ASUS Z87-Pro with FileVault2)
+* ExitBootServicesDelay: 0 (Switch to 5 if running ASUS Z87-Pro with FileVault2).
-* IgnoreInvalidFlexRatio: (Fix for when MSR_FLEX_RATIO (0x194) can't be disabled in the BIOS, required for all pre-skylake based systems)
+* IgnoreInvalidFlexRatio: (Fix for when MSR_FLEX_RATIO (0x194) can't be disabled in the BIOS, required for all pre-skylake based systems).
-* IgnoreTextInGraphics: (Fix for UI corruption when both text and graphics outputs happen)
+* IgnoreTextInGraphics: (Fix for UI corruption when both text and graphics outputs happen).
-* ProvideConsoleGop: (Enables GOP, AptioMemoryFix currently offers this but will soon be removed)
+* ProvideConsoleGop: (Again needed for most APTIO firmwares).
-* ReleaseUsbOwnership: (Releases USB controller from firmware driver)
+* ReleaseUsbOwnership: (Releases USB controller from firmware driver).
 * RequestBootVarRouting: (Recommended to be enabled on all systems for correct update installation, Startup Disk control panel functioning, etc.
 * SanitiseClearScreen: (Fixes High resolutions displays that display OpenCore in 1024x768) Also necessary on select AMD GPUs on Z370.